hth313/ladybug/doc/reference.rst

 DMUL
 ^^^^

-Multiply X with Y, the double result is stored in X and Y, the high order bits are in X.
+Multiply X with Y, the double result is placed in X and Y (high part in X).

 DDIV
 ^^^^

-Divide the double value in Z and Y (high part in Y), is divided by X. The resulting double quotient is stored in X and Y (high order bits in X).
+Divide the double value in Z and Y (high part in Y) by X. The double quotient result is placed in X and Y (high part in X).
 Stack drops one step.

 DRMD
 ^^^^

-Divide the double value in Z and Y (high part in Y), is divided by X. The resulting single precision remainder is stored in X. Stack drops two steps.
+Divide the double value in Z and Y (high part in Y) by X. The single precision remainder result is placed in X. Stack drops two steps.

 .. index:: logical operations, operations; logical